 If she was waiting for a reply, she wasn’t getting one.
 After a moment of silence, she nodded in resignation and turned away.

-Four days ago, on June twenty-second, the woman—Angela is her name—had been waiting for me when I walked home from the local convenience store.
+Four days ago, on June twenty-second, Angela—the woman sitting next to me—had been waiting when I walked home from the local convenience store.
 My whole day had felt off, and I knew something was wrong the moment I saw her standing on our porch with Mrs. Hall, the neighbor my parents had recruited to keep an eye on me.

 Three days later, we were at the funeral.
-The memory is hazy at best, blurred faces, a procession of soft voices: sorry, Sera; sorry, Sera; sorry, Sera.
-I stared at two urns for a half an hour while the funeral director word-painted a montage of their lives.
+The memory is hazy at best—blurred faces, a procession of soft voices: sorry, Sera; sorry, Sera; sorry, Sera.
+I stared at two urns for half an hour while the funeral director word painted a montage of their lives.
 The funeral proceedings lasted only one day, and then it was over.